EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 1. The job scheduler queues your job, pending processing and memory resources on the back-end becoming available.
 The job status will be 'Queued'.
 1. When resources become available on the back-end, your job runs:
     * For jobs created via the [Job Composer](apps/job-composer.md) app, the job status will be 'Running'.
-    * For jobs created via apps, the job status will be 'Starting' and, when a notification is received from the running app by Open OnDemand, the job status will switch to 'Running'.
+    * For jobs created via interactive apps, the job status will be 'Starting' and, when a notification is received from the running app by Open OnDemand, the job status will switch to 'Running'.
 1. Your job will complete.
 The job status will be 'Completed'.

 !!!
 Note